WellthCare

 If you search “best telehealth device,” you’ll mostly find consumer-style reviews: bigger screens, sharper cameras, longer battery life.
 Helpful—but that’s not how telehealth succeeds (or fails) inside an employer benefits program.

-In a real benefits ecosystem, the device is the front door to sensitive workflows: verifying who’s using the service, protecting PHI, documenting care, supporting preventive actions, and sometimes steering people into the lowest-friction, lowest-waste care pathway.
+Inside a real benefits program, the device becomes the front door to sensitive workflows: verifying who’s using the service, protecting PHI, documenting care, supporting preventive actions, and sometimes steering people into the lowest-friction, lowest-waste care pathway.
 The “right” choice isn’t just about convenience.
 It’s about making the whole system work.

-The overlooked truth: your device is a compliance boundary
+The overlooked reality: your device is a compliance boundary

-From a health plan and benefits administration perspective, a telehealth device is not just a video screen.
-It’s an endpoint where identity, consent, clinical documentation, and data capture converge.
+From a benefits perspective, a telehealth device isn’t just a video screen.
+It’s an endpoint where identity, consent, clinical documentation, and data capture all come together.

 Step 1: Be clear on what the device is supposed to trigger

-Start by defining the job the device needs to do in your benefits architecture.
+First, define the job.
+What exactly should the device trigger in your benefits architecture?
 Different use cases demand different levels of security, documentation, and interoperability.

-Once you name the trigger, the device requirements usually get obvious fast.
-A “good enough” smartphone for navigation might be a poor fit for RPM-while a kiosk could be perfect for a frontline workforce but unnecessary for a fully remote team.
+Name the trigger, and the requirements get obvious fast.
+A “good enough” smartphone for navigation might be a poor fit for RPM—while a kiosk could be perfect for a frontline workforce but unnecessary for a fully remote team.

 Step 2: Don’t skip auditability (it’s where programs get exposed later)